 In applications for naturalization, this can typically be done after 120 days have passed since you were interviewed on your application.

 For other applications, the length of time you wait before filing a case varies.
-In addition, there are other considerations which may affect whether this type of lawsuit would be beneficial in your case.
+In addition, there are other considerations that may affect whether this type of lawsuit would be beneficial in your case.
 We encourage you to contact our offices to discuss whether it may be appropriate to file a lawsuit regarding your application or petition.